eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Records in Pseudocode.md

 >	DECLARE fiction : BOOLEAN
 ENDTYPE

-A composite datatype called Tbook
+- A user-made composite datatype called TbookRecord has just been defined in this statement.
+	- The data
+- The user can then declare an identifier as such:

+> DECLARE Book : TbookRecord